Albino weed

 Photo credit

-Like in humans, albinism in plants is a rare genetic anomaly.
-Albinism is a recessive genetic trait that makes plants weaker.
-Plants can show signs of albinism at the seedling stage.
+As in humans, albinism in plants is a rare genetic anomaly.
+Albinism is a recessive genetic trait that weakens plants.
+This trait makes plants weaker and can sometimes show signs of albinism from the time they are seedlings.

 Photo credit

 Light bleaching is another major cause of whitening.
-Perhaps some strains have more of a genetic predisposition for turning white under certain lighting circumstances, but more research is needed to determine how albinism occurs in cannabis plants.
+Perhaps some strains are more genetically predisposed to turn white under certain lighting circumstances.

-However, it’s often the case that plants turn white in areas that are closest to the lights.
-Every once in a while, the top buds and leaves of a plant will bleach with the light intensity is too strong.
-This is a major source of stress for the plant, as the whitened bud then loses the ability to photosynthesize.
+It is usually the case that plants turn white in the areas closest to the lights.
+Occasionally, the buds and upper leaves of a plant turn white when the light intensity is too strong.
+This is a major source of stress for the plant, as the bleached bud then loses the ability to photosynthesize.

 Photo credit

 As you may have guessed, the answer to this question is a simple “no”.
 White cannabis cannot harness the energy from the sun in the way that a green (or purple or red) cannabis plant can.
-Light bounces off of white objects, which is why grow room walls are often painted a flat white or covered in Panda Paper.
+Light bounces off of white objects, which is why grow room walls are often painted a flat white.

 Coloration in leaves and buds helps the plant take in sunlight and convert it to energy.
 Without the chlorophyll needed to convert light into sugars, the plant cannot survive.